k-wall/sandbox.enmasse.io/testenv/README.md

 ## Setup GitHub identity provider

-Go to the Keycloak admin UI and create a GitHub identity provider for the k8s realm using client id and secrets from GitHub.
+* Go to the Keycloak admin UI and create a GitHub identity provider for the k8s realm using client id and secrets from GitHub.
+* Turn "Trust Email" On

 ## Configure Authentication flow